 Your title tag is the most important on-page factor.
 It’s the first thing users see when performing a search.
 A well-worded title tag can often entice a user to click on a higher-ranking page.
 So, make sure your title is appealing to visitors, so they click through your listing in search results.

-Pictures should have Alt=text, in other words, give a name to the pictures, the best practice is to use the same title of the page on picture, also remember to optimise the picture, speed is also a key part optimising a webpage.
+Pictures should have Alt=text, in other words, give a name to the pictures, the best practice is to use the same title of the page on the picture, also remember to optimise the picture, speed is also a key part optimising a webpage.

-Search engine is a business and they survive and earn money as long as we use them.
+The search engine is a business and they survive and earn money as long as we use them.
 Google, Bing or Yahoo wants you.

 There’s still a big decision to make – whether to use SEO (Search Engine Optimisation, ranking high in the organic results) or PPC (Pay-Per-Click ads, the Sponsored Links and purchased ads on a Google search) to get in front of your target.
 Both can get you on the front page of the search engines for targeted terms and in front of your desired audience.
 However, each has its respective benefits and costs.